 Like many wellness editors, I've been dabbling in CBD products ever since they completely disrupted the industry a few years back.
 I'm not one to swear by any daily supplements or oils, but after dealing with a particularly stressful day filled with selling furniture, getting apartment approvals, and more super-fun moving stuff, I popped one of these Happiness tablets from Winged and instantly felt my anxieties melt away.
 I made sure to pack these in my purse on moving day so they wouldn't get lost in the mix, just in case I needed something (besides wine) to chill me out.

 Okay, I have to admit: I technically purchased this once I decided to upgrade my bedroom decór after moving, and while it doesn't exactly impact my wellness directly, I love adding something astrological to my space.
 I'm an introvert at heart, so having a spot where I can come home and spend quality "me" time is vital.
-Choosing a few pieces that instantly make me feel important only helps, which is why this moon-cycle banner was a must.
+Choosing a few pieces that instantly make me feel important only helps.

 A few years ago when I was feeling particularly stuck, a friend of mine gave me some simple but solid advice that has stuck with me ever since: Every single day, even just for a few minutes, write.
 I started vowing to write at least three pages a day about literally anything that came to mind.
 Somewhere along the line, probably after I learned how beneficial a gratitude practice is for your health, I started listing three things I was grateful for at the end of every entry.
 Journaling is a sort of active meditation for me, and it really helps me unclog my brain and uncover what's really bothering me when I'm feeling lost and confused.
 I've filled up plenty of blank notebooks I just had laying around, but this journal, in particular, is my favorite.